-[The fund] defines dilution as the number of shares available for share-based compensation plus all the share-based compensation that has been awarded but not yet exercised, divided by the total number of shares outstanding.
+We define dilution as the number of shares available for share-based compensation plus all the share-based compensation that has been awarded but not yet exercised, divided by the total number of shares outstanding.
 This is sometimes called the overhang.
-Dilution of more than 10% is a sign that executives may be awarded too much share-based pay.
+Dilution of more than 10% is a sign that executives may be awarded too much sharebased pay.